junwoo091400/UnifiedPathFollowingGuidance_BachelorThesis/README.md

 6. [Thesis LaTeX source & final file](thesis_latex)
 7. Other related files

+## Final Presentation

+Please find the recording of the final presentation (March 13th, 2023) here: https://www.youtube.com/watch?v=29x5HsqHXAs

+The slides for the presentation can be found at [final_presentation](./final_presentation)

 ## Contact

 If you have any questions about the research, please don't hesitate to reach out to me via email in the final Thesis paper!